goldmouthdogg88/complete-react-developer-in-2022/notes/section-2/transcripts/6-the-birth-of-react-js.transcript.md

 this way.

-Now, unlike Jacqui, Angular allowed developers to build these large applications by forming these
+Now, unlike JQuery, Angular allowed developers to build these large applications by forming these

 containers that well wrapped your project, and because it was created by Google, it had a lot of power